stijn-dejongh/lovecraft_public_domain/raw_converts/pg.md

 the mists of dream; the purple, star-strown mists beyond Time, where only gods and dreamers walk.

-  &ldquo;Moon over Japan,
+   "Moon over Japan,
 White butterfly moon!
 Where the heavy-lidded Buddhas dream
-To the sound of the cuckoo&rsquo;s call.&nbsp;.&nbsp;.&nbsp;.
+To the sound of the cuckoo's call. . . .
 The white wings of moon-butterflies
 Flicker down the streets of the city,
 Blushing into silence the useless wicks of round lanterns in the hands of girls.